--v, --verbose

-Print verbose information about what the tuner is doing.
-Pass multiple times to increase the amount of information printed.
+-v, --verbose Print verbose information about what the tuner is doing.
+Pass multiple times to run on each dataset, the timeout is based on the run time of that initial tuning.

 --tuning=EXTENSION Change the extension used for tuning files (.tuning by default).